lin826/browserstack-filter-tool/README.md

 # BrowserStack Filter Tool

+> Not ready yet 🙀

-This is a filter tool to select the most recent browsers from BrowserStack API
+This is a filter tool to select the most recent browsers from BrowserStack API.

-Ｎo dependency in this project.
+No dependency in this project.

 But remember to add `browserstack-helper.conf.js` file into your root folder.